cracked-machine/pod_serializable/README.md

 Using the std::array rather than C-style arrays allows easier handling of the array and avoids pointers.

+## OORecord class

+Using Non-POD classes provides the advantages of object orientated programming.
+Lets be honest: allowing inheritance and interfaces is going to make unit testing much easier.
+Of course there is no free lunch:

+1. You have to write a special constructor to initilize the object.
+This is a minor inconvenience.
+On its own, this does not contribute to any binary output penalty.
+2. Serializing a class that derives from a base class with a virtual destructor __will pollute your binary output__.
+The binary file ended up 15 bytes larger than the POD equivalent and contained bytes that we didn't want to serialize!
+The workaround is to manually write/read each member directly to the stream for serialize/deserialize operations.
+Note this is trivial for byte arrays, but care must still be taken to mirror the declaration order of the members or you will get data corruption.
+If only C++ had reflection we could iterate its members...

 ## Serialization

 The serialized binary file contains the following data: